miguelAlessandro/hasta-la-muerte/line sweep/material.md

-# material para line sweep
+# Material para line sweep

 1. [how to sweep like a Sir. blogger: DanAlex](http://codeforces.com/blog/entry/20377)
 2. [area of union of circles. author: retrograd](http://codeforces.com/blog/entry/20377?#comment-251588)